crystalfontz/CFA10052-Custom-Firmware-Example/README.md

 **---- Important Note ----**
 **The Crystalfontz supplied CFA735/CFA835 firmware and bootloader is not open-source, and cannot be copied off of the CFA10052 by the user, nor can it be programmed onto the CFA10052 by the user.
-Once a CFA735 or CFA835 is programmed with custom firmware, the module will loose all CFA735/CFA835 functionality.
+Once a CFA735 or CFA835 is programmed with custom firmware, the module will lose all CFA735/CFA835 functionality.
 To regain CFA735/CFA835 functionality, the CFA10052 module will need to be physically returned to Crystalfontz for reprogramming.**
 Please [email us](mailto:support@crystalfontz.com) if you need more information on this topic.